MykytaBurenok/goit-js-hw-12/README.md

 [repository link](https://github.com/MykytaBurenok/Image-Search-Gallery)

 ## About the Project

-This project was originally created as a JavaScript assignment refined as a portfolio project.
+This project started as a JavaScript assignment and was later refined into a portfolio-quality application.
 The goal was not only to fetch and display API data, but also to improve code structure, user feedback, and interaction flow.

 ## Features